 In the profile, we distinguish between the subscriber, the person who interacts with the CA to obtain a certificate, and the subject, the entity named by the certificate.
+At any given time, there SHOULD be a well-defined subscriber for each certificate.

 The private key is a secret, in public key cryptography, which consists not just of the key but also of the activation material in case the key is encrypted.
+Activation data can also cover other types of protection, if permitted by the profiles: including, but not limited to, smartcards, protected by filesystem (readable only by root or a service system user account accessible only by the subject), multi-person controls, etc. [TODO: expand.]

-In the case of the profile, a CA MAY impose stronger restrictions than those required by the profile.
+In the case of each profile, a CA MAY impose stronger restrictions than those required by the profile.

 The subscriber uses the private key to